✍️ The Weekly Edge

-If you commit 15–30 minutes each week to study and apply one Rule at a time, you won’t just improve —you will separate yourself from your competition.
+This 100-week course is designed to do one thing —stop the drift.
+Commit 15–30 minutes each week to study and apply one Rule at a time, and you won’t just improve your business —you will separate yourself from your competition.
 Dramatically.
-Because most leaders don’t fail from lack of knowledge.
-They fail from lack of consistency.
+This is your weekly edge.

 Chapter 1: Foundations First | Weeks 1–5

-Look, you already know this part deep down: No amount of hustle, late nights, or clever pivots saves a business built on shaky ground.
-The ones that last?
-They’re anchored in clarity first, discipline second, and the kind of timeless fundamentals that don’t care about the latest trend.
-That’s exactly where we start.
-No shortcuts.
-Just the Rules that force you to get the basics right before anything else matters.
+Foundational principles are NOT a one-and-done phase you check off and move on.
+They are the ground floor every business leader returns to when things start feeling shaky.
+And things will.
+No amount of hustle, late nights, or clever pivots saves a business built on shaky ground.
+The businesses that last are anchored in clarity, discipline and the kind of fundamentals that don’t care about the latest trend.
+That’s where we start this course.

 📅 WEEK 1